Roof Replacement Cost

-What it Costs to Replace a Roofing in Minnesota in 2026
+What it costs to replace a roof in Minnesota in 2026

-Where your project lands in that range depends on a few key factors:
+Where your project falls in that range depends on a few key factors:

 • The size of your roof